 10 refrigeration efficiency tips to beat the summer heat

 Grocery stores, convenience stores, restaurants or any business that relies heavily on refrigeration knows that keeping cool takes a lot of energy, especially in the summer.
-In fact, energy costs often equal one percent of total grocery store costs, which is a typical grocery store’s profit margin (PDF).
+In a typical grocery, refrigeration and lighting represent about 65 percent of total use.
 Read on to learn how to reduce refrigeration costs and increase your profits.

 - Upgrade anti-sweat controls.
 Newer refrigeration equipment comes with heaters to prevent condensation on the glass.
 New anti-sweat controls that regulate these heaters can be easily installed and reduce the energy use of each cold case by 70 percent.